The Bittersweet Truth - How Processed Foods & Sugar Creates the Top 10 Chronic Diseases We Die Of

 Once a luxury commodity, sugar has transformed into a staple of diets the world over.
 That’s no accident.
 Technological advancements in sugar extraction and processing efficiency has led to a massive surge in production, incalculable profits for BIG SUGAR, and thanks to food lobbyists in Washington, sugar has now found its way into an increasing number of foods and beverages but with dire consequences to human health over time.

 I want to open this article by sharing a sobering fact you’ve probably never been told: There are eight sub-cellular pathologies that underlie ALL chronic disease; and all are created by the excessive intake of sugar and the consumption of ultra-processed foods (food-like products in a bag or a box) and all products of modern food conglomerates.
-By contrast, none of these diseases are created by eating REAL food.
+By contrast, NOT ONE of these diseases are created by eating REAL food.

-The human body is unfathomably intelligent.
+What most don’t understand, is that the human body is unfathomably intelligent.
 Give it what it needs and it will heal.

 In previous articles on my website, specifically, THE IMPERATIVE TO TAKE CONTROL OF YOUR HEALTH, and another article, NATURAL FLAVORS ARE ANYTHING BUT NATURAL, I explain in great detail how Americans are currently the most unhealthy population in the entire world, with a healthcare system that despite being the most expensive in the world, provides the worst outcomes of any developed nation.